Kristina01111000/Drws_site/README.md

 Free videos are going to stay on youtube
 I am going to switch the links to vimeo for the non free videos Wait until they figure out the architecture of vimeo

+make the page for their paragraphs, email sydney for hers